znsio/specmatic-documentation/download/latest.md

 Release {{ site.latest_release }}
 =================================

-Date: 8th July 2021
+Date: 6th Aug 2021

 What's new:
-- Fixed: JSON in string matching in form field values was broken
+- Added support for x-www-form-urlencoded parameters in OpenAPI.
+This includes support for specifying json as the format of the contents of such a parameter.

 Standalone jar - [specmatic.jar](https://github.com/znsio/specmatic/releases/download/{{ site.latest_release }}/specmatic.jar)